 Monitor and Refine Your Strategy

 When you're happy with how things are going, settle in for a less intensive but still vital routine of monitoring and refining your strategy.
-For as long as your campaign is running, the world will continue to turn, and you need to have the whole team ready to make those small tweaks to keep up with it.
+For as long as your campaign is running, the world will continue to turn, and you need to have the whole team ready to make those small tweaks, and optimize the ROI of your marketing automation software.

 Speaking of Keeping Up…